 Wait, who’s even allowed to make a team?

-Not you.
-Well… maybe you.
-Depends.
+Not you, probably.
+Okay, maybe you.

 Desktop version: step-by-step (ish)